 Q: Does solar work if the power goes out?

 Solar panel systems cannot power your house during a power outage unless you install some form of energy storage (an expensive battery back up system).
 There are two reasons that ordinary grid-tied solar will not work during a grid failure.
 The first is a technical reason and the second is a safety and regulatory issue.

 The electronics that control a solar electric system constantly adjust voltage and current in order to keep the panels operating at their most efficient and powerful operating point through a range of varying sunlight conditions.
 To do this, the system needs to be able to produce quantities of power that are not dependent on how much your house is actually using at the time.

 The second reason that solar shuts down during a blackout is safety.
 During a power outage, the power utility sends out repair crews to find and fix the points of failure.
 The linemen and women can be jeopardized if there is a solar array leaking power onto the grid lines.
 Therefore, utility rules mandate that in the event of a power outage, solar arrays must automatically shut down.
 Solar systems have detectors that sense whether power is coming across the grid, and whenever grid power is down, they automatically shut down too, to protect utility workers.

-Q: What is involved in maintaining and operating a solar panel system in New Jersey?
+Q: What is involved in maintaining and operating a solar panels in New Jersey?

 Minimal maintenance is required of the homeowner.
 But don't worry, Green Sun Energy Services does all the work!
 We even clean the panels of any debris such as fallen leaves and pollen.